The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 What boards now want to see:

 - Bottom-up TAM construction: industry establishment counts × per-vertical fit percentage × average contract value range.
-Not a top-down analyst headline.
+Not a top-down analyst headline Sagentix Phase 01 Market Intelligence, 2026.

-- NAICS-coded SAM: which 4-6 industry verticals you actually serve, with revenue-tier filters that exclude segments you can't reach (regulatory ineligibility, geographic barriers, deal-size mismatches).
+- NAICS-coded SAM: which 4–6 industry verticals you actually serve, with revenue-tier filters that exclude segments you cannot reach (regulatory ineligibility, geographic barriers, deal-size mismatches) (VerticalIQ, 2026).

 - Capacity-anchored SOM: how many engagements your team can actually win and deliver in Year 1 — multiplied by realistic win rate, not a theoretical share-of-market percentage.

-The board's discomfort signal: A board member asks "what is your SAM in your serviceable verticals after IRR filters?" and the founder cannot answer in 30 seconds without checking notes.
+The board's discomfort signal: A board member asks "what is your SAM in your serviceable verticals after ICP filters?" and the founder cannot answer in 30 seconds without checking notes.

 Slide Type 2 — Competitive Landscape